axeleichelmann/ecommerce-project/Readme.md

 # Project Background

- The main objectives of this project are three-fold:
+ The main objectives of this project are two-fold:
- > 1. **To analyse company data and uncover critical insights that will improve *The Look*'s commercial success**
+ > 1. **To analyse company data and uncover actionable insights that will improve *The Look*'s commercial success**
- > 2. **To develop an API function that will identify recently acquired customer's with potential for large future revenue**
- > 3. **To develop an API function that will recommend products based on the customer's previous purchases**
+ > 2. **To develop a web application that will provide valuable insights into *The Look*'s customer base and facilitate the optimization of marketing campaigns**

  To achieve these objectives, we broke the problems down into the following mini-objectives:
- 1. Analyse the data and uncover critical insights that will improve *theLook*'s commercial success:
+ 1. Analyse company data and uncover actionable insights that will improve *The Look*'s commercial success

-      1.1 Analyse *theLook*'s database structure using SQL for familiarization with the dataset's table relationships.
+      1.1 Analyse *theLook*'s database structure in Google BigQuery using SQL to get familiar with the dataset's table relationships.
+Also perform exploratory data analysis in BigQuery to identify any necessary cleaning or pre-processing that needs to be applied to the data before the data analysis phase.

-      1.2 Uncover insights and provide recommendations on the following areas: sales trends, regional performance, customer analysis, and product level performance.
+      1.2.
+Carry out data analysis in Python & Tableau, and produce a Tableau dashboard that highlights key insights from the data analysis.

-      1.3 Produce a high-level report of the insights uncovered, and an interactive Tableau dashboard displaying key metrics and graphs to accompany the report.
+      1.3 Produce a high-level executive summary report discussing the key insights shown in the Tableau dashboard, and provide suggestions on actions to take to improve *The Look*'s commercial success.

- 2. Develop an API function that will identify recently acquired customer's with potential for large revenue:

-      2.1 Import order data from Google BigQuery and calculate Recency, Frequency, and Monetary Value for all of *The Look*'s customers.

-      2.2 Use the [lifetimes](https://lifetimes.readthedocs.io/en/latest/index.html) python package to predict future equity for *The Look*'s customers that made their first purchase less than 90 days ago.

-      2.3 Return a list of customers that made their first purchase less than 90 days ago, who's predicted future equity is large.

- 3. Develop an API that will recommend products based on the customer's previous purchases:

-      3.1 Extract product data from Google BigQuery and create embeddings of the product names.

-      3.2 Create a function which extracts a customer's order data from Google BigQuery and creates embeddings of the names of their previously purchased products.

-      3.3 Use an LLM to evaluate the similarity between a customers previously purchased products, and all products available at *The Look*, and return a list of the most similar products.

-The SQL queries used to clean, organize and prepare data for the project can be viewed [here](https://github.com/axeleichelmann/ecommerce-project/tree/main/queries)
+ 2. Develop a web application that will provide valuable insights into *The Look*'s customer base and facilitate the optimization of marketing campaigns

+      2.1 Create a high-value customer prediction model which aims to identify shoppers that made their first purchase within the last 90 days, and whom have the potential for large customer lifetime value.
+Creating this model will involve experimenting with a rule-based prediction approach, and a machine learning based prediction approach that uses the [*lifetimes*](https://lifetimes.readthedocs.io/en/latest/index.html) python package to predict shoppers' future equity.

+      2.2 Create a product recommendation function that recommends products currently in *The Look*'s stock based on the similarity of the product to the shopper's previously purchased products.
+The similarity between products will be determined by an LLM that calculates the distance between embeddings of product names.

+      2.3.
+Deploy both the high-value customer prediction model and the product recommendation function as an API on Google Cloud Run, which is accessible via a web-app frontend.
+This frontend will display the list of predicted high-value shoppers returned by the API, and will be able to return product recommendations for a shopper after their shopper ID is provided as a text input.

 # Data Structure & Initial Checks
 *The Look*'s database structure consists of seven tables containing information on: users, events, orders, order items, products, inventory items, and distribution centers.
 These tables are related to each other through various shared keys as can be seen in the image below.
 ![Database Structure](assets/ERD.png)

+The SQL queries used to clean, organize and prepare data for the project can be viewed [here](https://github.com/axeleichelmann/ecommerce-project/tree/main/queries)

 # Executive Summary
 ### Overview of findings